Why Is My Bearded Dragon Turning Yellow?

 Many bearded dragon owners notice their beloved pet turning a strange yellow color and wonder why.
 In most cases, the culprit is a fungus known as ‘Yellow Fungus’.
 While not dangerous to humans, this fungus can cause serious health problems for Bearded Dragons.
 The good news is that it is easy to treat yellow fungus and can be prevented with some simple precautions.

 The first step in preventing yellow fungus in bearded dragons is to maintain clean and healthy environmental conditions.
 This means providing a clean tank or enclosure with fresh water and food.
+Regular checks for signs of fungal infections are crucial in maintaining your bearded dragon’s health.
+Symptoms may include flaky or unusually colored skin.
+Keeping a clean habitat can prevent fungal growth.
+If any changes are noticed, consult a reptile vet promptly to address and treat potential yellow fungus issues effectively.
 It’s also important to remove any debris or waste from the tank regularly especially since the yellow fungus is caused by a build-up of moisture on the skin and can be exacerbated by unclean tanks or learning to practice good husbandry.
 Tank accessories such as plants or hides can also harbor moisture and provide a perfect environment for the growth of yellow fungus.
 The best way to prevent yellow fungus spread is to maintain a clean and dry tank.
 Wash and disinfect your bearded dragon’s entire habitat daily with a sanitizer.
 Bearded dragon’s skin should be washed regularly with warm water and if you suspect your dragon is developing yellow fungus, take them to see a reptile vet as soon as possible.
 Left untreated, yellow fungus in bearded dragons can cause serious health problems and in severe cases inflammatory of the internal organs and bearded dragon’s kidneys.
 If you notice any signs of a yellow fungus disease, it’s important to take action immediately.

 Can Poor Hygiene Breed Bearded Dragon’s Yellow Fungus?

 If you’ve noticed your bearded dragon turning yellow, it’s important to take a look at its habitat and see if anything has changed recently.
 One common reason for this color change is due to a lack of basking spots.
+Stress can cause drastic changes in a bearded dragon’s skin coloration, including turning yellow.
+Environmental factors like loud noises, frequent handling, or even a new habitat can induce stress.
+To minimize stress, ensure your dragon’s environment is quiet, stable, and provides adequate hiding spots for them to retreat and feel secure.
 Bearded dragons rely on basking spots to raise their body temperature, so if there aren’t any available, they may start to turn yellow.
 Another possibility is that the tank accessories have changed color.
 If your pet is exposed to too much heat or light, the pigments in its skin may begin to break down, causing a yellow coloration.
 In addition, some Tank accessories can release toxins into the air that can be harmful to your bearded dragon.

 Is Yellow Fungus Contagious?